-A hybrid cloud is a cloud computing environment that uses a mix of on-premises, private cloud and third-party public cloud services with orchestration between these platforms.
-This typically involves a connection from an on-premises data center to a public cloud.
-The connection also can involve other private assets, including edge devices or other cloud services, such as storage.
+A hybrid cloud is a cloud computing environment that uses a mix of on-premises, private cloud and third-party public cloud services with orchestration among these platforms.
+This environment typically involves a connection from an on-premises data center to a public cloud.
+The connection can also involve other private assets, including edge devices or additional cloud services, such as storage.

-The concept of hybrid cloud computing reflects the modern idea that IT resources and services are not singular or ubiquitous, but rather a complex and dynamic mix of hardware, applications, resources and services.
-All of those varied assets can be operated from many providers and delivered to an enterprise on demand from countless global locations.
+The concept of hybrid cloud computing reflects today's notion that IT resources and services aren't singular or ubiquitous, but rather a complex and dynamic mix of hardware, applications, resources and services.
+All those varied assets can be operated from many providers and delivered to an enterprise on demand from countless global locations.

 How do hybrid clouds work?

 - Cloud.
 One or more applications and data stores deployed to a select region (data center) of a public cloud provider.
-These deployments often reflect less critical or less used workloads and data, as well as short-term or experimental deployments.
+These deployments often reflect less critical or less used workloads and data as well as short-term or experimental deployments.
 The business manages and interacts with public clouds through the cloud providers' web portals and APIs.
-It is increasingly common for an enterprise to utilize more than one public cloud in order to benefit from each cloud's unique resource or service offerings.
+It's increasingly common for an enterprise to use more than one public cloud to benefit from each cloud's unique resource or service offerings.

 - PaaS and SaaS.
 One or more applications and data stores hosted by PaaS and SaaS providers.
 These are often workloads the business needs but chooses not to deploy and operate in-house.
 Common SaaS examples include HR, accounting, finance, business intelligence and software development toolkits.

 While the terms are sometimes discussed interchangeably, there are key differences between hybrid and multi-cloud models.
-A hybrid cloud creates a single environment in which to operate on-premises private resources, public cloud resources -- such as those offered by AWS, Microsoft and Google -- and the services offered by PaaS and SaaS providers.
-A multi-cloud environment consists of two or more public cloud providers but does not require a private or on-premises component.
-For example, a business that deploys certain workloads in AWS and other workloads in Azure would be termed multi-cloud.
+A hybrid cloud creates a single environment to operate on-premises private resources, public cloud resources -- such as those offered by Amazon Web Services, Microsoft Azure and Google Cloud Platform -- and the services offered by PaaS and SaaS providers.
+A multi-cloud environment consists of two or more public cloud providers but doesn't require a private or on-premises component.
+For instance, a business that deploys certain workloads in AWS and other workloads in Azure is using a multi-cloud strategy.

 Hybrid cloud architecture

-Establishing a hybrid cloud requires four main components:
+Establishing a hybrid cloud requires the following four main components:

-- At least one public infrastructure as a service platform, such as Amazon Web Services, Microsoft Azure or Google Cloud Platform.
+- At least one public infrastructure as a service (IaaS) platform, such as AWS, Azure or Google.